mhans003/employeemanagementsystem/README.md

 ## Features

 * Runs in the command line using Node.js.
-* Written in Javascript.
+* Written in JavaScript.
-* Requires mysql to connect to database.
+* Uses 'mysql' package to connect to MySQL database.
 * Includes Inquirer to receive and validate user input via command line.
 * Uses console.table to output data to the user.